 For food businesses and support services to identify and invest in more sustainable produce, holistic data must be collected at farm-level consistently.

 A common language enables transparency and accountability across the supply chain.
-It aligns food labelling and raises awareness of whole-farm sustainability, allowing stakeholders to understand and manage the risks they face more effectively and have the information they need to make more sustainable choices.
+It can align food labelling and raise awareness of whole-farm sustainability, allowing stakeholders to understand and manage the risks they face more effectively and have the information they need to make more sustainable choices.

-We support a healthy diversity of tools and platforms that enable more sustainable food and farming, including the emerging carbon and natural capital markets.
+We support a healthy diversity of tools and platforms that enable more sustainable food and farming.
 We are working with leading service providers to align the Global Farm Metric with other data collection and reporting mechanisms to reduce market distortions and confusion.

 Through the Coalition, we are testing the business case for a common framework and aligning the Global Farm Metric with existing schemes and initiatives.
 Partners include food wholesalers, retailers, manufacturers, input suppliers and organisations providing technical advisory services, certification and assurance schemes.